shaunzeng/a-mvc-boilerplate-written-in-php/README.md

-# Social Network web app demo
-a social media project written in PHP, JavaScript/jQuery
+## A MVC boilerplate written in php